 - 2.1 We will follow the procedures set out in the Cambridgeshire Local Safeguarding Children Board "Inter-Agency Procedures".
-A copy of these procedures can be found on the LSCB website www.cambslscb.org.uk - 2.2 The Designated Safeguarding Lead for Child Protection is Annabelle Lewis. - 2.3 The following members of staff have also received the Designated Person training: Tony Davies, Liz Steel - 2.4 The nominated governor for Safeguarding and Child Protection is Lucy Walker.
+A copy of these procedures can be found on the LSCB website www.cambslscb.org.uk - 2.2 The Designated Safeguarding Lead for Child Protection is: Mrs Annabelle Lewis Assistant Head - 2.3 The following members of staff have also received the Designated Person training: - 2.4 Mr Tony Davies Headteacher - 2.5 Ms Elizabeth Steel Assistant Head - 2.6 The nominated governor for Safeguarding and Child Protection is: Ms Lucy Walker - 2.6.1 Governing bodies, proprietors and management committees should appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+The DSL should take lead responsibility for safeguarding and child protection.